Creating Apps from the CLI

 https://example.herokuapp.com/ | https://git.heroku.com/example.git

-The command’s output shows that the app will be available at http://example.herokuapp.com
+The command’s output shows that the app is available at http://example.herokuapp.com

 .
 The second URL, https://git.heroku.com/example.git